 “We could only stand this voyage because it meant our salvation.”

-Jenny and Ludwig settled in Kingston, New York, and Jenny gave birth to daughter Marian six months later.
+Jenny and Ludwig settled in Kingston, New York, and Jenny gave birth to daughter Marion six months later.
 Their son, Victor, married a Birmingham girl and when Ludwig retired in 1978, they, too, moved to Birmingham.
 Jenny and Ludwig Cohen lost twenty-six family members in the Holocaust.

 Addendum: Jenny Cohen passed away on January 5, 2015.